canonical/vanilla-framework/templates/docs/utilities/align.md

 ## Content

-When you need to align elements within a container, you can use the `u-align` utilities to force them to align center, left or right.
+When you need to horizontally align inline or flex elements within a container, you can use the `u-align` utilities to force them to align center, left or right.

 <div class="embedded-example"><a href="/docs/examples/utilities/align/content" class="js-example">
 View example of the content align utility